Chieffz/Hash-Set/README.md

 - A Data Structure that allows the user to hash any n amount of words into an array
 - Uses Closed Addressing to store hashed words and the linked lists are set to be a maximum average length of 20 before being upsized

+# Planned Features
+- Generic Implementation is currently in progress to allow for this Hashset to not only hash strings but any data type.
+Only if that data type extends Comparable and is easily comparable
+- A more streamlined/user friendly tester, currently the tester is pretty barebones and doesn't allow for more custom testing.
+I plan on changing that to allow for more dynamic testing
+- Making the algorithm faster, it's not as fast as I'd currently like on some machines.
+It might be due to the fact I might be doing too much redundent operations & need to implement hueristics.

 # Installation

 1. Clone or Download the Repository